qiuyucc/react-native-demo/README.md

 ## Expo SecureStore
-Go to check the documenetaton of Expo SecureStore
+- Go to check the documenetaton of Expo SecureStore
+- `expo install expo-secure-store`
+- import * as SecureStore from 'expo-secure-store';

 ## Notification
 - Configure your app to use notification support from Expo SDK